Skip to Page Content

 Putting Play Back In Your Life

-You probably called it "play" or "fun" when you were a kid.
+You probably called it "play time" or "fun" when you were younger.

 Young man diving into swimming pool.

-Even if or when you’re not "exercising," try to be more active.
+Even if you’re not "exercising," try to be more active.
 Do housework, gardening, hobbies or projects.
 Climb stairs instead of using elevators.
 Walk to the corner store instead of driving.
 Only watch television if there is a program you really want to watch—and be more active (work on a hobby or exercise) while you’re watching the show.
-Try to limit TV watching to a few hours a day.
+Try to limit TV watching to no more than 2 hours a day.

 Start gradually.
 Begin with what’s comfortable, even if it’s only five minutes.
 Add two minutes a week until you work up to a desirable level.
 Don’t exercise to the point of pain.
 If you feel any chest or heart pains, check with your doctor before resuming exercise.